Apply for Study Away

 Study Away refers to a period of time in which you are approved to travel for research-related activities (such as fieldwork, attending conferences and classes, studying at a partner institution for a Jointly-awarded PhD or working with collaborators) away from the University.

-Visa holders should check the guidelines for their visa when travelling overseas to ensure there are no issues when re-entering Australia at the end of the study away period.
+Student visa holders should check the guidelines for their visa when travelling overseas to ensure there are no issues when re-entering Australia at the end of the study away period.
 Contact the student visa team for any questions relating to your visa.

 Note: you must be approved for study away before your departure.
 You should apply well in advance to allow for any delays in the application process.
 Graduate researchers travelling to a high- risk destination which requires approval by the Academic Registrar, should submit their request for study away at least two months prior to the date of travel.